Alejogb1/job-board/blog-data/how-can-automatic-differentiation-be-used-for-incrementally-updating-states.md

 id: "how-can-automatic-differentiation-be-used-for-incrementally-updating-states"
 ---

-Alright, let's talk about incremental state updates with automatic differentiation (ad).
+, let's talk about incremental state updates with automatic differentiation (ad).
 It’s a topic I’ve spent a fair bit of time with, especially back when I was working on a complex fluid dynamics simulation.
 We needed to adjust parameters on the fly, and manual derivation was just not cutting it.
 So, here’s how I approach it, drawing from those experiences.

 The core idea here is that you want to adjust internal state variables of a system based on some error signal, and you need the gradients of that error with respect to those state variables.
 Automatic differentiation lets you calculate these gradients without the need for manual derivations, making it perfect for incremental adjustments.
 Instead of repeatedly computing everything from scratch, you use the computed gradients to slightly nudge the state variables towards a lower-error configuration, one step at a time.
 This iterative process refines the system's internal representation, resulting in improved performance.